 But it remains hit and miss.
 How often have you been to a restaurant that had been glowingly reviewed in Tripadvisor, only to go home disappointed (or hungry)?
 Or struggled to stay awake during a film, usually a ‘serious’ one, that had been praised by every well-respected critic?

-If your product falls consistently below a certain standard, customers will call you out on it, but Quality can never base itself on word of mouth.
-Quality Management really is underpinned by statistics – by rigorous likelihoods that a meal or a movie will live up to expectations, or that your adapters don’t break open and risk electrocuting your customers users, as happened to Apple recently.
+If your product falls consistently below a certain standard, customers will call you out on it, but quality can never base itself on word of mouth.
+Quality management really is underpinned by statistics – by rigorous likelihoods that a meal or a movie will live up to expectations, or that your adapters don’t break open and risk electrocuting your customers, as it happened with Apple recently.